Accommodations Toolkit

 District of Columbia

-Student Reads Assessment Aloud to Him- or Herself (accessibility feature, PNP [Personal Needs Profile]): Student reads aloud the assessment to themselves.
-Students may use an external device such as a whisper phone.
+Student reads assessment aloud to self: The student reads aloud the assessment to him or herself.
+Students may use an external device such as a whisper phone, read to themselves in a normal voice, or use other strategies from classroom instruction.
 The student must be tested in a separate setting.
+The student's SR/PNP must have this feature identified.

 Florida